geshan/geshan.github.com/posts/2021-07-29-rabbitmq-docker-nodejs.md

 We are using the latest Node.js LTS 16 with the alpine version as it is smaller than the options at around [38 MB](https://hub.docker.com/layers/node/library/node/16-alpine/images/sha256-7f50c56fc6adbc28be74bc416dae55fdf0f835bba87fb7b1ad08c7db807f0cb7?context=explore).
 Next, we set the `WORKDIR` to `/src` and then copy the package.json and package-lock.json file to the “workdir” `/src`.

 Consequently, we start defining the “production” stage where we set `NODE_ENV` to production and run `npm ci` to get all the npm dependencies as defined in the lock file.
-To make better use of the docker build cache, only after running the npm ci we copy all the `.js` files to the work dir.
+To make better use of the docker build-cache, only after running the npm ci we copy all the `.js` files to the work dir.
 Then we put the `CMD` as “node consumer.js” to run the consumer in production.

 After the production stage, we define the dev stage in the Dockerfile.
 Here it is different from the production one, we first install bash.
 After that, we pull in [wait-for-it](https://github.com/vishnubob/wait-for-it) bash script because we want to wait for the RabbitMQ server to be running before the consumer tries to connect to it.
 Subsequently, we make it executable with `chmod +x wait-for-it.sh`.